pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/pulumi-packages/how-to-author.md

 1. `installation-configuration.md`, which will be shown on your package's Installation & Configuration tab.
 Use this page to describe how to set up your package, including authenticating to a cloud provider, and to list the configuration options that can be used with your package.
 The title of this page should be in the form `<Package display name> Installation & Configuration`.

 {{% notes type="info" %}}
-A future improvement to Pulumi Packages will enable Pulumi Registry to create the contents for the Overview tab of your package directly from a `README.md` in the root of your package's repository.
-Until then, we recommend keeping the contents of `README.md` and `_index.md` similar or the same, save for the YAML metadata/front-matter that's in `_index.md`.
+We recommend keeping the contents of `README.md` and `_index.md` similar or the same, save for the YAML metadata/front-matter that's in `_index.md`.
 {{% /notes %}}

 ### Package metadata